albakomito/Think-Green-Investing-/README.md

 #### Data Preparation (ln 1-4)
 In this section we:
 * Execute our initial imports of libraries (ln 1).
-* We use the alpaca trade api in order to gather the necessary data (ln 2).
+* Use the alpaca trade api in order to gather the necessary data (ln 2).
 * Create a function ('get_tickers_data')that pulls our 5 tickers' daily closing prices in the given time period using alpaca trade api (ln 3).
 This section pulls and cleans the data with the provided function.
 * Define the stocks in the solar/wind energy portfolio.
 The companies are:
    *  First Solar (FSLR)